devp19/MyBuddy/README.md

 For MyBuddy, we aim to convert it into a FullStack application and store the journal-entires in a database!
 In addition, we'd like for it to have daily check-in reminders, all while using these conversations to train a machine-learning model on human habits and mindset progressions when directed to the right path!

 ## Team
-Dev Patel
+Dev Patel,
-Darsh Kansara
+Darsh Kansara,
-Krish Munshi
+Krish Munshi,
-Dhruvil Patel
+Dhruvil Patel,
 Jay Patel